Luo Binwang

-Luo Binwang (駱賓王 (骆宾王, Luò Bīnwáng, Lo Pin-wang), ca. 619–684?), courtesy name Guanguang (觀光/观光), was a Chinese poet of the Tang dynasty.
+Luo Binwang (駱賓王 (骆宾王, Luò Bīnwáng, Lo Pin-wang), ca. 619–684?), courtesy name Guanguang (觀光), was a Chinese poet of the Tang dynasty.
 His family was from Wuzhou, modern Yiwu, Zhejiang, but he was raised in Shandong.
-Luo is grouped with Lu Zhaolin, Wang Bo, and Yang Jiong as the Four Paragons of the Early Tang, the most outstanding poets of their time.
+Along with Lu Zhaolin, Wang Bo and Yang Jiong, Luo is listed as one of the Four Paragons of the Early Tang, the most outstanding poets of their time.

 Early career

 It was said that Luo Binwang could recite poetry when he was six years old.
 In adulthood, after a period serving on the staff of Li Yuanqing (李元慶) Prince of Dao, an uncle of then-ruling Emperor Gaozong, Luo worked in the central government in Chang'an from 665.
 In 670, he was exiled to Xinjiang, after which he travelled to Yunnan with the army.
-He later served on staff of the prominent general Pei Xingjian (裴行儉) while Pei was serving as the commandant at Tao Prefecture (洮州, roughly modern Haidong Prefecture, Qinghai), and was in charge of the military correspondences, but he did not have a good relationship with Pei, who also disapproved of the other three greater writers grouped with Luo — Wang, Yang, and Lu, instead favoring the talents of Wang Bo's brother Wang Ju (王勮) and Su Weidao.
+He later served on staff of the prominent general Pei Xingjian (裴行儉) while Pei was serving as the commandant at Tao Prefecture (洮州, roughly modern Haidong Prefecture, Qinghai), and was in charge of the military correspondence, but he did not have a good relationship with Pei, who also disapproved of the other three greater writers grouped with Luo — Wang, Yang, and Lu, instead favoring the talents of Wang Bo's brother Wang Ju (王勮) and Su Weidao.
 Eventually, Luo became a secretary at the county government of Chang'an County — one of the two counties making up the capital Chang'an — a low position that was however considered fairly prestigious due to its location at the capital.